 Take a Step Back in Time

 Scattered throughout the country and mountains are abandoned villages.
-These “ghost villages,” so to speak, are famed for visitors, and a great number of them attract photographers and the curious.
+These “ghost villages,” so to speak, are famed for visitors, and many of them attract photographers and the curious.
 As Oman’s economy began to boom from oil and the modern era, these old villages were abandoned for modern homes with electricity and A/C. These old stone buildings sit abandoned on hillsides and within modern towns.

 It’s an unreal setting as most are built along hillsides for ventilation and made from stacked rock, clay, and straw.
-The most famous of the abandoned villages is Al Hamra which lies at the foot of the Hajar mountains.
+Al Hamra is the most famous of the abandoned villages, which lies at the foot of the Hajar mountains.
 The community of homes dates back four centuries, and some buildings reach up to three stories.

 Watch Out for the Donkeys and Camels

 Oman is filled with wild donkeys and camels, probably two of the most stubborn animals in the world.
 In all our time driving along the roads, we saw countless these guys, including one donkey in the middle of a four-lane highway.

 It’s a good idea to be cognizant of the animals when driving around the roads, especially at night, as camels can be deadly when struck at speed.
 Of course, it’s not like they’re hiding around every corner!